Remnants of Naezith: Plot

 Legends tell of a mighty thunder dragon called Naezith who once roamed the lands.
 It was said that after his death, remnants of the dragon's body that still held immense power were slowly dispersed far and wide across the world by natural events.
 Although dead, Naezith's soul didn't want to share the power he still considered his own; and so his soul remained seeking a way to purge the remnants of his magic.
 A millennium passed and an adventurer named Kayra heard rumors of one of these fabled remnants lying within a cave.
 Kayra found the cave and began to descend, using a rope and hook to detect the full extent of the cave's depths, but the hook was old and breaks.
 Kayra fell into what seemed like an endless pit.
 He awoke, terrified, and found two glowing claws that had magically bonded to his hands.
 Crazed with terror, he swung his arms wildly to try and shake the claws free, but the spell would not break.
 Instead, the claw shot forth, planting itself firmly into the stone wall.
-From the point it was embedded, a glowing beam had linked the dispatched claws back to his shaking hands, reminding Kayra of his once sturdy hook.
+From the point it was embedded, a glowing beam linked the dispatched claws back to his shaking hands, reminding Kayra of his once sturdy hook.
 And with a sudden flash, Naezith's soul appeared to Kayra and began to spin a tale of his predicament.
 Naezith told Kayra that he needed a corporeal body to achieve his ancient plans.
 Lured by the promise of endless treasure, Kayra accepted the Dragon soul's offer to assume control of his body, to use his powers, and to begin his plot to purge the Remnants of Naezith.

 Development and release

 The project was started on August 4, 2014.
 A custom engine was developed for the game using SFML and C++.
 The game's grappling hook mechanic was inspired by Spider-Man 2 and Worms Armageddon.
 Remnants of Naezith was designed as a fast-paced speedrunner friendly game.
-A closed beta for the game was created from speedrunning community members of various games like Dustforce and Super Meat Boy.
+A closed beta for the game was created by speedrunning community members of various games like Dustforce and Super Meat Boy.
 Many systems were implemented, such as Level Editor for community levels, Leaderboards with replays, Ghosts to race against and Speedrun mode for chapter runs.
 80 levels were designed by the community and separated to four chapters.
 The game was fully released on Steam in February 2018 on Microsoft Windows, macOS, and Linux.